-Thursday 6th Dec: Relax, enjoy all the facilities at the lodge and meet each other.
+Wednesday 4th: Relax, enjoy all the facilities at the lodge and head out on a group cycle.
 In the evening it's cocktail night!

-Friday 7th Dec: Take a matatu into town and explore African markets, or test your legs and cycle through local villages with our group cycle, or rest those legs by the pool ready for…
+Friday 6th: Take a matatu into town and explore African markets, test your legs and cycle through local villages with our group cycle, or rest those legs by the pool ready for…

 Throughout your trip there will be organised group cycles, shuttles into the local town of Fort Portal for markets, souvenir shopping and looking around, and other organised activities for you to join in with (no additional costs).

 Family Bookings: Families are very welcome!
 Please contact us with your requirements and we can create you a family package.

 Group Bookings: If you'd like to join us as a group of five or more we can offer a group discount, please contact us.